ak--47/ga4-mixpanel/README.md

 curl https://ga4-mixpanel-123456789-uc.a.run.app
 ```

-this will export the **last hour of data** from GA4's intraday tables to cloud storage and then import reach row of the table to your Mixpanel project as data points.
+this will export the **last hour of data** from GA4's intraday tables to your cloud storage bucket. then it will transform and load each of these flat files to Mixpanel. you'll be able to see the data in Mixpanel within a few minutes. and you can see the logs in the cloud console:

 if you turned intraday off in as a query param